About the programme Language: English (See language requirements) | Place of study: Aarhus | Commencement: August / September (no winter intake) |

 The chart shows the five most common types of work for graduates 1-2 years after finishing their degree.
 The data is derived from a survey made by Epinion for the Ministry of Higher Education and Science and Aarhus University in 2020.

 Graduates in Sustainable Heritage Management are qualified for a number of job markets and industries, depending on area of interest and specialisation.
-Recent graduates are working in the community, museum and archival sectors, in planning and development agencies, and in bodies within resource management and capacity building, as well as in tourism and the artistic and creative industries.
+Recent graduates are working in the community, museum and archival sectors, in planning and development agencies, and in bodies within resource management and capacity building, in tourism and the artistic and creative industries, as well as in further research.

 Many of the challenges that you will be trained to meet are transnational and international in scope.
 Here are some of the fields SHM graduates typically go into: